-The consolidated financial statements of the Group have been prepared in accordance with, and are in compliance with, International Financial Reporting Standards ("IFRS") and related interpretations as adopted by the International Accounting Standards Board ("IASB").
-IFRS is comprised of standards and interpretations approved by the IASB and IFRS and interpretations approved by the predecessor International Accounting Standards Committee that have been subsequently approved by the IASB and remain in effect.
-References to IFRS hereafter should be construed as references to IFRS as adopted by the IASB.
+The consolidated financial statements of the Group have been prepared in accordance with, and are in compliance with, IFRS® Accounting Standards and related interpretations as issued by the International Accounting Standards Board ("IASB").
+IFRS Accounting Standards are comprised of standards and interpretations approved by the IASB, and standards and interpretations and IFRS and interpretations approved by the predecessor International Accounting Standards Committee that have been subsequently approved by the IASB and remain in effect.
+References to IFRS Accounting Standards hereafter should be construed as references to IFRS Accounting Standards as issued by the IASB.